Postgraduate research in Modern Languages and Cultures

 Visit our staff profiles for more information about individual research interests or use the search box on the right of this page to find a supervisor.

-Graduate School Office - the College of Humanities has a dedicated Graduate School Office that supports our postgraduate research students during their study with us.
+The College of Humanities has a dedicated Humanities Postgraduate Mail that supports our postgraduate research students during their study with us.
 The Office promotes intellectual and social contact between research students in all our disciplines to foster a vibrant research community within the College.

-Funding opportunities available to students on our research degree programmes in Modern Languages:*
+View list of funding opportunities available to students on our research degree programmes in Modern Languages and Cultures.

 The College of Humanities works closely with the University’s Career Zone to help you gain the skills, experience and expertise employers are looking for.
 There are a wide range of opportunities to enhance your employability, along with the support you need to make important career decisions.